blackbird71SR/Hello-World/README.md

 - [x] **Matlab**

+- [x] **Miranda**

+Miranda is a lazy, purely functional programming language designed by David Turner as a successor to his earlier programming languages SASL and KRC, using some concepts from ML and Hope.
+It was produced by Research Software Ltd. of England (which holds a trademark on the name Miranda) and was the first purely functional language to be commercially supported.

 - [x] **Nim**

 Nim is a systems and applications programming language.
 Statically typed and compiled, it provides unparalleled performance in an elegant package.